What SoCal Experts Say About Clean Air, Clean Trucks

 Denny Zane, Executive Director, Move LA:

-If we could clean our air and reduce GHG emissions in Southern California—the 12th largest economy in the world—by deploying clean trucks and electrifying Metrolink the achievement is big enough that we would become a model for the world!
+If we could clean our air and reduce GHG emissions in Southern California—the 12th largest economy in the world—by deploying clean cars and trucks and electrifying Metrolink, the achievement would be big enough that we would become a model for the world!

 Dawn Wilson, Director of Environmental Affairs and Sustainability for SoCal Edison

 - The challenge of clean trucks is that drivers are concerned about the range they can travel—electric zero-emission trucks can travel only about 200-300 miles before recharging and drivers need to know they can find charging infrastructure when they run out of power.
 That infrastructure doesn’t exist right now but we are working on it!

 George Minter, Regional VP, External Affairs and Environmental Strategy, SoCal Gas Company

 - It’s important to remember that air pollution is largely caused by NOx and particulate matter, whereas climate change is caused by GHG emissions, which in the transportation sector is the result of CO2.
 Since 40% of GHGs come from the transportation sector and 70% of that amount comes from passenger vehicles, it makes sense that we’re working so hard to electrify cars.
 But 90% of all the NOx emissions responsible for air pollution come from the transportation sector, and the biggest contributor is heavy-duty diesel trucks.